skydownacai/JiacaiLiu.github.io/_pages/about.md

 About Me
 ======
-I am currently a first-year PhD student at Fudan University, and my research interest is Reinforcement Learning.
+I am currently a second-year PhD student at Fudan University, and my research interest is Reinforcement Learning.
 Prior to entering my PhD program, I completed a two-year master's degree in statistics at Fudan University and earned a bachelor's degree in management from Shanghai University of Finance and Economics.

 Education
 ======

-* **Ph.D in Reinforcement Learning, [Fudan University](https://www.fudan.edu.cn/), (2023-2026)**
+* **Ph.D in Reinforcement Learning, [Fudan University](https://www.fudan.edu.cn/), (2023-2027)**

   *Supervisor : [Ke Wei](https://makwei.github.io/)*